 Itemized Deductions and Mortgage Interest Deduction

 It’s important to note that a mortgage refinance can substantially lower your total amount of tax deductions.
 The mortgage refinance means that you are responsible for less interest.
 Having a lower interest rate means you have less overall mortgage interest that you can deduct during tax season.
 The difference can be pretty stark.
-Not only are you dealing with less interest due to improved mortgage rates, you could also save on interest with your loan term.
+Not only are you dealing with less interest due to improved mortgage rates, but you could also save on interest with your loan term.
 When you shorten your loan, you handle your debt in less time.
-For example if you have a 30 year loan with 22 years remaining and refinance to have 15 year loan terms, you cut the amount of time that you will be repaying the loan down drastically.
+For example, if you have a 30-year loan with 22 years remaining and refinance to have 15-year loan terms, you cut the amount of time that you will be repaying the loan down drastically.
 This means you will have less mortgage interest that you deal with over the years.

 When handling a mortgage refinance, it can be very helpful to have a tax advisor help with the process.
 They can help you through any confusion you may have and could even show potential tax opportunities that can save you more.

 What are the Tax Implications of a Mortgage Refinance?

 The Tax Cuts and Jobs Act (TCJA) of 2017 was designed to reduce tax rates and change income bracket guidelines.
 This meant that there are now more strict limits on the amount of interest that can be deducted during tax season.
 Mortgages of up to $750,000 are the only home that have deductible interest.
 Homes over $750,000 do not qualify.
 You have the opportunity to handle your refinance as tax-favored home acquisition debt.

 The TCJA really impacted the lay of the tax land.
 Deductions for homeowners changed and now homeowners can expect: